Last updated on May 10th, 2018

 Table of Contents

-Using the Do Until Loop
+Using the Do Until Loop in Excel VBA

 In our source example, a hypothetical research lab is evaluating different processes to reduce the levels of cyanide in the cassava root samples/cultivars obtained.
 The ultimate aim of the research lab is to make a scientific contribution to food security in the developing world, through cassava research and reduction of cyanide levels.